Last updated October 20, 2023

 Research and Development.
 It is in our legitimate business interest to use your personal information for testing, research, analysis, and product development to improve your experience.
-This helps us to improve and enhance the safety and security of our Services, improve our ability to prevent the use of our Services for illegal or improper purposes and develop new features and products relating to our Services.
+This helps us to improve and enhance the safety and security of the Services, improve our ability to prevent the use of the Services for illegal or improper purposes and develop new features and products relating to the Services.

 Direct Marketing.
-Except where consent is required, it is in our legitimate interest to use the information we collect to market our Services to you.
-This may include sending you communications about our Services, features, promotions, surveys, news, updates, and events, and managing your participation in these promotions and events.
+Except where consent is required, it is in our legitimate interest to use the information we collect to market the Services to you.
+This may include sending you communications about the Services, features, promotions, surveys, news, updates, and events, and managing your participation in these promotions and events.
 If you do not want us to send you marketing communications, please opt out by selecting “unsubscribe” to any marketing email sent by us or by contacting us using the details in the “Contact Us” section of this Policy.